Cognigy/Documentation/docs/insights/glossary.md

 : An Indicator chart that displays the number of handovers.
 Handovers occur when a virtual agent transfers a conversation to a human agent, and multiple handovers may occur during a session.
 For more information, read the [Live Agent Escalations](dashboards/live-agent.md#live-agent-handovers) documentation.

 _**Local Filter**_
-: The Local Filter options are specific to a dashboard or an explorer.
+: The Local Filters are specific to a dashboard or an explorer.
 For more information, see the [Local Filter](explorers/message.md) example.

 ## M